-The Salvadorian passport currently ranks on the 37th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 134 countries.
+The Salvadorian passport is currently ranked 38th place on the Guide Passport Index.
+It provides visa-free access to 133 countries.
 This grants it an overall high mobility score and makes it a desirable passport.
 Salvadorian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Russia, Brazil and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
-Salvadorian passport holders do however require a visa to enter about 92 destinations.
+Salvadorian passport holders do however require a visa to enter about 96 destinations.
 Some countries where a visa is required are China, India, the United States and Australia.

 Salvadorian culture is a mix of Spanish and indigenous heritage.
 The majority of the population is Christian.
 The official language is Spanish.
 The Salvadorian legal system is the civil law with judicial review of legislative acts.
 The government form is a presidential republic.
 Both positions of the chief of state and head of government are held by President Nayib Bukele.

 The official currency is the US Dollar (USD) since 2001.
-The country has an open economy, generating a GDP of approximately $53.6 billion, placing on the 14th spot in the Caribbean and Latin American countries.
-Its citizens have a per capita income of $8,388.
-The GDP is mostly made up of the industrial and agricultural sector.
-These sectors are an especially important contributor to the economy with the exportation of products such as coffee, sugar, textiles, apparel, gold, iron and steel.
+The country has an open economy, generating a GDP of approximately $33.75 billion, placing it in the 14th spot among the Caribbean and Latin American countries.
+Its citizens have a per capita income of $5,308.
+The GDP is mostly made up of the industrial and agricultural sectors.
+These sectors are an especially important contributor to the economy with the exportation of products such as coffee, sugar, textiles, apparel, gold, iron, and steel.
 Furthermore, foreign remittances from Salvadorians abroad contribute as much as 16% of the GDP.

 El Salvador is a growing tourism destination known for its historical cities and beaches.
-The main activities for tourists are surfing, coffee tours, hiking, diving and animal watching.
-There are two UNESCO world heritage sites.
-Some of the main destinations includes La Libertad, Apaneca, San Ignacio, Ruta de las Flores, La Palma, Santa Ana, Nahuizalco, Apaneca and Suchitoto.
+The main activities for tourists are surfing, coffee tours, hiking, diving, and animal watching.
+There are two UNESCO World Heritage sites.
+Some of the main destinations include La Libertad, Apaneca, San Ignacio, Ruta de las Flores, La Palma, Santa Ana, Nahuizalco, Apaneca, and Suchitoto.
 El Salvador has a total of approximately 2.6 million tourists visiting every year.
 Most of the tourists are originating from the Americas.